VincenzoGalante/magic-the-gathering/README.md

 ## What questions are we trying to answer?
 This project looks at MGT from a meta-perspective and dives into the following:
+- How many cards are being released over time?
 - What is the color distribution?
+- What is the average amount of cards per set?
+- Who are the most common illustrators?
 - What are the most expensive cards?
-- How many cards are released per month and year?

 With a growing database, we would be able to further explore the following:
 - What is the color distribution over time?